 The endless varieties of chickens might make your head spin when you are looking for the best chicken breeds.
 However, these varieties...

 Varieties of Poplar Trees

-Varieties of Poplar Trees.
 Poplar trees aren't a great choice as landscape trees.
-They are short-lived, sucker heavily, grow into dense groves...
+They are short-lived, sucker heavily, grow into dense groves and are considered "messy"...

 Hybrid Varieties of Wheat

-Hybrid Varieties of Wheat.
 Scientists throughout the world create hybrid varieties of wheat in order to combat a number of problems.
-Among...
+Among these problems are overpopulation,...